Frequently Asked Questions

 Why work with me?

-I offer a reflective, depth-oriented approach to counselling and psychotherapy grounded in psychological understanding, embodied awareness and collaborative exploration.
-My aim is to provide a safe and thoughtful therapeutic space where difficult emotions, recurring patterns and deeper questions can be explored with care and curiosity.
+I offer a reflective, depth-oriented approach to counselling and psychotherapy rooted in psychological understanding, embodied awareness and collaborative exploration.

 My work is informed by training and ongoing study in areas including: